lcrampton/lcrampton.github.io/README.md

 # lcrampton.github.io
 Showcase
-Code: Lucas Crampton
+Code by Lucas Crampton
-Help from Pamela Fox and Khan Academy
+Pamela Fox and Khan Academy taught me.
 This is a showcase of my code flexing and my career.
 This is a hobby.
 Thank you.